Guide for Authors

 • Script (calligraphic) font may be used for operators, or for variables where the standard form of a Latin character has already been used;

-• "where", "with" following equations should not begin with capital letters.
+• words like where or with following equations and explaining the notation used, should not begin with capital letters.

 When preparing Figures, authors are reminded that the lettering and symbols, as well as other details, should have proportionate dimensions, so as not to become illegible or unclear after possible reduction.
 Fonts smaller than 11 pt (or subscripts smaller than 8 pt) should be avoided.
 Typically, a reduction factor of two to three will be applied.
 The degree of reduction will be determined by the Publisher.
 Illustrations will not generally be enlarged.

 It will often be helpful to consider the page format of the journal when designing the layout of Figures.
 Gridlines should be avoided when constructing graphs.